 “We are delighted to have received this highly competitive award, for it provides the necessary resources to investigate much more complex optical fiber structures which we expect to use to generate very high order orbital angular momentum states,” said Ramachandran.
 “This has never been done, but if the investigations are successful, we expect the results to help increase the data carrying capacity of optical fibers significantly.”

-Added Ramachandran, learning more about optical vortices could lead to advances in fields outside telecommunications, such as DNA sorting, high-resolution imaging, and nonlinear and quantum optics.
+He noted that learning more about optical vortices could lead to advances in fields outside telecommunications, such as DNA sorting, high-resolution imaging and nonlinear and quantum optics.

 Already, Ramachandran and his team have published several reports showing the use of these beams to perform quantum encryption for secure networks and for studying spin-orbit interactions in quantum systems.

-If you’d like to hear more about Ramachandran’s work on optical vortices, he will be giving a talk on the subject at the Future of Light Symposium on November 29.
-Learn more.
+Ramachandran will present a talk on optical vortices at the Future of Light Symposium on November 29.